Have you ever heard of Padma?

 Mud represents the suffering and obstacles of life, and the lotus flower symbolizes our journey of overcoming these obstacles.

-You can interpret it as a progression from a state of vexation to the state of purity.
+You can interpret it as a progression from a state of vexation to a state of purity.

-We should all strive to become better version of ourselves as we grow and overcome obstacles in life one by one - just like the lotus flowers opens each petal one by one.
+We should all strive to become a better version of ourselves as we grow and overcome obstacles in life one by one - just like the lotus flower opens each petal one by one.